MirrorMark: Generalizable Mirrored Sampling for Multi-bit LLM Watermarking: Experimental Setup

 \section{Experimental Setup}

-Unless otherwise specified, all experiments use the Llama-2-7B model~\cite{touvron2023llama} on a text completion task.
-We construct prompts from the RealNewsLike subset of C4~\cite{raffel2020exploring}.
+Unless otherwise specified, all experiments use the Llama-2-7B model~\citep{touvron2023llama} on a text completion task.
+We construct prompts from the RealNewsLike subset of C4~\citep{raffel2020exploring}.
 We randomly select 500 documents, truncate each document to obtain a prefix, and ask the model to generate a continuation conditioned on that prefix.
 Most results in the main paper are reported on this setting.
-To assess the generality of MirrorMark beyond this model and task, we additionally evaluate on the Gemma-7B-it~\cite{gemmateam2024gemmaopenmodelsbased} model on an instruction-following task.
-We randomly sample 500 prompts from the ELI5 dataset~\cite{fan-etal-2019-eli5}, treat them as user instructions, and generate model responses.
+To assess the generality of MirrorMark beyond this model and task, we additionally evaluate on the Gemma-7B-it~\citep{gemmateam2024gemmaopenmodelsbased} model on an instruction-following task.
+We randomly sample 500 prompts from the ELI5 dataset~\citep{fan-etal-2019-eli5}, treat them as user instructions, and generate model responses.
+We report AUC and TPR@1\%FPR for detection, bit accuracy for decoding, and perplexity, GPT-4o score, and repetition rate for text quality.

-Following~\cite{Dathathri2024}, we use top-100 sampling with temperature of $1.0$ for all evaluated watermarking approaches.
+Following SynthID, we use top-100 sampling with temperature of $1.0$ for all evaluated watermarking approaches.
 For CABS, we use the same hyperparameters throughout the experiments, where $h=4$, $f=3$, $W=4$, and $\texttt{max\_len} = \texttt{max\_factor} \cdot H$ with $\texttt{max\_factor}=1.5$ and $H$ denoting the number of positions in the context.
-Following~\cite{Dathathri2024}, our experiments use a default of $30$ tournament layers.
-For each combination of $m$ and base model in tournament-sampling–based MirrorMark, we train a separate Bayesian detector using 10{,}000 watermarked samples and 10{,}000 non-watermarked samples generated for that specific value of $m$.
+Following SynthID, our experiments use a default of $L=30$ tournament layers.
+For each combination of $m$, $L$, and base model used in tournament-sampling–based MirrorMark, we train a separate Bayesian detector using 10{,}000 watermarked samples and 10{,}000 non-watermarked samples.
 We randomly split the watermarked and non-watermarked feature files into an 80\% training set and a 20\% validation set.
 The detector is trained with the Adam optimizer using a learning rate of $3\times 10^{-3}$, a batch size of 64, and up to 100 epochs.
+This training is relatively lightweight, i.e., approximately 2 hours on a single A100.
 We select the model that achieves the highest validation TPR at 1\% FPR, and report its performance in the main paper.
+We evaluate perplexity using the same model that generates the text.
+Specifically, text generated by LLaMA2-7B is evaluated using LLaMA2-7B, and text generated by Gemma-7B-it is evaluated using Gemma-7B-it.

 For all baseline comparisons, we follow the default symbol sizes $m$ specified in the original papers, as these settings are reported to yield their best performance.
 In particular, MPAC uses $m=2$, StealthInk uses $m=1$, and RSBH uses $m=6$.
 Therefore, to embed $b$ bits, $H=\frac{b}{m}$ positions are needed.